-How to Become a Mobile App Developer (A Complete Newbie Guide)
+How to Become a Mobile App Developer (Beginner’s Guide to App Development)

 Everyone wants to make the next great mobile application.

 It can be an extremely profitable way to make some money if you know what you’re doing.